Scott Bioengineering Building, Suite 102

 Program Educational Objectives

-The Engineering Science program seeks to develop graduates who will be able to do the following within the first few years after graduation:
+Bachelor of Science in Engineering Science graduates will be able to accomplish the following within the first few years after graduation:

 The Engineering Science major and each of its concentrations is accredited by the Engineering Accreditation Commission of ABET.